lidofinance/docs/docs/contracts/oracle-report-sanity-checker.md

 - **`_exitRequestsCount`** — number of validator exit requests supplied per oracle report

+### checkExitedValidatorsRatePerDay()

-Validates that number of exit requests does not exceed the limit set by `LimitsList.maxValidatorExitRequestsPerReport`.
+Validates that number of exited validators does not exceed the limit set by `LimitsList.churnValidatorsPerDayLimit`.

 :::note
-Reverts with `IncorrectNumberOfExitRequestsPerReport(uint256 maxRequestsCount)` error when check is failed.
+Reverts with `ExitedValidatorsLimitExceeded(uint256 limitPerDay, uint256 exitedPerDay)` error when check is failed.
 :::

-### checkExitedValidatorsRatePerDay()

 ```solidity
 function checkExitedValidatorsRatePerDay(uint256 _exitedValidatorsCount)